coreos/docs/running-coreos/cloud-providers/interoute/index.md

 fingerprint = 55:33:b4:d3:b6:52:fb:79:97:fc:e8:16:58:6e:42:ce
 ```

-The "name" parameter is arbitrary and is used for your reference only.
+The keypair 'name' parameter is arbitrary and is used for your reference only.

 ### Name

-The final "name" parameter is the name of the VM.
+The final 'name' parameter is the name of the VM.
 You can choose any name that is unique and is not used by any existing VM on your VDC account.
 I will choose the name 'DockerTutorialVM01'.

 I am going to make sure that Cloudmonkey is set to the mode of waiting for deployment to complete (known as 'asynchronous blocking'), otherwise the VM information will not be output to the terminal: